 Magic: The Gathering did a huge crossover with Warhammer 40k this October.
 Prior to this, the TCG’s ‘Universes Beyond’ dabblings in other IPs have been mostly small-scale, limited to small bundles of cards in Secret Lairs.
 But the MTG Warhammer 40k Universes Beyond crossover is on a whole new level.
 It includes a full set of four, 100-card Commander decks, set in the far future dystopia of the Warhammer 40k universe.
 The four decks feature brand new cards with tasty Warhammer artwork and even some fresh mechanics.

-The decks are out now, but if you need a recap, here we’ve collected everything that’s been shared about the MTG Warhammer 40k crossover so far, both the Commander decks and a series of three 40k-themed Secret Lairs that’s coming out soon.
+The decks are out, and they’ve been so popular that Hasbro saw the MTG Warhammer 40k crossover decks sell out twice.
+Here we’ve collected everything that’s been shared about the MTG Warhammer 40k crossover, both the Commander decks and a series of three 40k-themed Secret Lairs.

 MTG Warhammer 40k Release Date